eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 **Caution:** Docker system prune removes more than just the Codewind Docker images.
 It can potentially remove all of your images.
 1. Stop Codewind.
 2. Enter the `docker system prune -a` command.
 3. Carefully review the list of items that Docker system prune removes.
+Preserve any items that you want to keep.
    - To preserve containers, start all the containers that you want to save.
    - To preserve images, start a container from the images that you want to save.
-4. If removing the items does not cause setbacks for you, enter `y` to continue.
+4. After you ensure the preservation of any necessary items that Docker system prune removes, enter `y` to continue.

 ***
 # Creating a project